Home SEVEN WAYS TO REDUCE BREAST CANCER RISK

 While the recommendations differ, the ultimate decision rests with women.
 Understanding the risks and benefits of regular mammogram screening and speaking with your doctor about your medical history is an important first step to decide what’s right for you.

-Mayfair Diagnostics has 12 mammography locations, which have all been updated recently with the newest technology.
-Eleven of our mammography locations feature patient-assisted compression.
+Mayfair Diagnostics has 14 mammography locations, 13 of which feature patient-assisted compression.
 Coventry Hills has an upgraded mammography system but doesn’t offer patient-assisted compression.

 Please visit our breast imaging services page for more information.